Android-for-Python/Android-for-Python-Users/README.md

 The store requires that apps are submitted as an [app bundle](https://developer.android.com/guide/app-bundle).

 Buildozer does not currently build .aab files.
-There is [work in progress](https://github.com/kivy/python-for-android/pull/2467) to implement this feature in p4a.
+There is [work in progress](https://github.com/kivy/python-for-android/pull/2467) to implement this feature in p4a and in [Buildozer](https://github.com/kivy/buildozer/pull/1356).
 This is **work in progress**, if you try to use it expect surprises and be able to support yourself.

 The following is a summary of a workaround posted on [Google Groups.](https://groups.google.com/g/kivy-users/c/LmoegwYuEEk/m/II-wuO-nAgAJ) This workaround only applies to single architecture bundles, there is no workaround for multi architecture bundles.
 [Because architecture specific Kivy app code is in the apk in `assets/private.mp3`, but in .aab `assets` are architecture independent.
 A resolution would require renaming private.mp3 for each archicture, and the app picking the right one for the device.]